mui/mui-x/docs/src/pages/components/data-grid/group-pivot/group-pivot.md

 #### Accessing the grouping column field

-If you want to access the grouping column field, for instance to pin it, you can use the `GRID_TREE_DATA_GROUPING_FIELD` constant.
+If you want to access the grouping column field, for instance, to use it with column pinning, the `GRID_TREE_DATA_GROUPING_FIELD` constant is available.

 ```tsx
 <DataGridPro